 Are they interesting?
 Clear and compelling?
 Do they assure patients you have the experience to meet their unique needs?
 Does your online bio give prospective patients a sense of your patient care philosophy or what they can expect from the patient-provider relationship?

 Too often, patients find nothing more than a bulleted list of a doctor’s education and training, professional organisation memberships, and more rarely published research.
-Nothing about the doctor’s approach, specialty or subspecialty focus, and even some personal flavour.
+Nothing about the doctor’s approach, speciality or subspecialty focus, and even some personal flavour.

 Patients want to know more, and when they find a provider bio that aligns with what they’re looking for, they’re much more likely to move forward with booking an appointment.

 The power of the online biography for healthcare professionals